List of Iron Maiden tribute albums

-This is a list of albums recorded in tribute to the British heavy metal band Iron Maiden.
+This is a list of albums recorded in tribute to the English heavy metal band Iron Maiden.

 The Maiden Years Volume 1 – Tribute to Iron Maiden

 Made in Tribute: A Tribute to the Best Band in a Whole Goddamn World!

 Made in Tribute: A Tribute to the Best Band in a Whole Goddamn World! is the first tribute compilation to Iron Maiden and features covers from established bands such as Arch Enemy, Therion and In Flames.

 A Call to Irons

 A Call to Irons is one of the earlier tribute albums released to honour the heavy metal band Iron Maiden.
 It includes a diverse collection of bands ranging from power metal bands like Steel Prophet to extreme progressive metal bands like Opeth.

 Transilvania 666

 Transilvania 666 is a tribute album to the heavy metal band Iron Maiden by various Spanish bands, released in 1999.